If you’re new to selling on eBay, learn how to set up and change your payment methods.

 - PayPal: When a buyer pays with PayPal, they’ll send money directly to your PayPal account.
 This is usually immediate.

-- Credit or debit card: If a buyer uses a credit or debit card and you don’t have a merchant gateway, then their payment is processed through the PayPal payment gateway before being added to your PayPal account.
+- Credit or debit card: If a buyer uses a credit or debit card, their payment is processed through the PayPal payment gateway before being added to your PayPal account.

 - Payment on pickup: If your buyer is paying when they collect the item from you, you can accept bank or personal checks, money orders, cash, PayPal, or cards.
 How quickly the money is available to you will depend on the payment method.
 We don’t recommend accepting personal checks or money orders for payment on pickup because if there’s a problem, it could be harder to resolve than with other methods.